OpenSwitchNOS/openswitch-ops/docs/source_interface_user_guide.md

 tftp            1.1.1.1
 ```

--Verify that source-interface to all the specified protocols
+- Verify that source-interface to all the specified protocols
 ```
 ops-as5712# show ip source-interface